-

 You can sync untimed subtitles as follows:

-2. When the first subtitle should appear on the screen, press ARROW DOWN keyboard key.
-Keep playing the video.
+2. When the first subtitle should appear on the screen, press the ARROW DOWN key.
+The video will keep playing unless you pause it with the Tab key.

-3. When the next subtitle should appear, press ARROW DOWN again -- this key ends the current subtitle and starts a new one.
-Keep tapping on ARROW DOWN key to start new subtitles.
+3. When the next subtitle appears, press ARROW DOWN again.
+This key ends the current subtitle and places the next one in the timeline.
+Keep tapping on the ARROW DOWN key to start new subtitles.

-4. As you keep tapping, the current subtitle will be displayed in the video player.
-The next ("on-deck") unsynced subtitle will appear in a darker shade of gray in the far right area of the timeline.
+4. As you keep tapping, the current subtitle will show in the video player.
+The next unsynced subtitle will appear in a shade of gray on the far right side of the timeline.
 This will help you to get prepared for the text that comes next.

-7. If you feel you have totally messed it up, do not panic!
-Just clear all the timing and start from square one - on your next attempt, it will get better.
+6. If you feel you have totally messed it up, do not panic!
+Just clear all the timing and start from the beginning.
+Learning the keyboard shortcuts takes a little practice, but it has great benefits!

-8. When you are done or have to stop and take a break from work, make sure you save subtitles
+7. When you are done or have to stop and take a break from work, make sure you save subtitles.

 Editing timed subtitles (pass 2)

-Now, that you have all the subtitles synced, it is time to make a second pass and adjust all the timestamps.
-Make sure you have saved the subtitles then skip back to the beginning of the video by clicking on the time bar in the video player.
+Now that you have all of the subtitles synced, it is time to make a second pass and adjust the timestamps for the accuracy of each subtitle.
+Make sure you have saved the subtitles, then skip back to the beginning of the video by clicking on the time bar in the video player.

 1. Press TAB to start playing the video.

 2. Any time you need to pause, press TAB key again.
-Now you can do it as often as you need -- during your second pass, pausing does not end the current subtitle.
+Now you can do it as often as you need.

 3. If you need to skip back a few seconds, do it!